wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.7.1 =
+* Bugfix on make new jobs
+* Bugfix on job run with dbdump
+* Bugfix on Backup Bulk actions

 = 1.7.0 =
 * Improved Dropbox referer handling
 * Sycurity fix (thanks to Phil Taylor - Sense of Security)